EvergineTeam/MixedRealityToolkit/Documentation/README_Button.md

 ## How to use pressable buttons

-### Collider based buttons
+####Using ScenePrefab

 Create a new Entity and add the Component ScenePrefab.
-Select any of the available options in the dropdown list and reload the scene.
+Select any of the next options in the dropdown list and reload the scene:
+- PressableRoundButton
+- PressableButtonPlated32x32
+- PressableButtonUnplated

 These button prefabs are already configured to have audio-visual feedback.
 The Entity can be scaled to get different button sizes.
+The size of the prefabs is 32x32mm.